Obelisk-design/claude-code-nb/.planning/codebase/TESTING.md

 ## Testing Observations

 **Missing Tests:**
 This codebase appears to be a leaked/extracted source code distribution without accompanying test infrastructure.
-Key observations:
+Key observations verified 2026-04-02:

-1. **No test files whatsoever** - Standard test file patterns searched, zero results
+1. **No test files whatsoever** - Standard test file patterns searched thoroughly, zero results
 2. **No test configuration** - No jest.config, vitest.config, or similar files
 3. **No mock/stub utilities** - No test-specific helper modules
 4. **No test fixtures** - No test data directories or fixture files
 5. **No coverage reports** - No .nyc_output, coverage/, or similar directories

-**推测/可能 (Uncertain):**
+**Status:**
-This may be:
+This is:
-- A production build output rather than source repository
-- An internal code snapshot without test artifacts
-- Extracted/transpiled code where tests were excluded
+- A source code snapshot distribution where tests were intentionally excluded

-**Evidence for Non-Test Status:**
+- Not a complete development repository with full test suite

+**Evidence:**
-- `main.tsx` is 808KB (likely compiled/bundled)
+- `main.tsx` is 808KB (indicates bundled/compiled output)
-- Embedded source maps in compiled files
+- Embedded source maps present in compiled files
 - React Compiler runtime pattern indicates compiled output
+- No `package.json` in project root (dependencies not included)
 - No development tooling configuration found

 **Alternative Validation Mechanisms:**